NAME0x0/MAVIS/README.md

 ## 1. Overview & Vision

-**MAVIS** is a next-generation Windows shell replacement designed from the ground up for performance, customization, and efficiency.
+**MAVIS (Modular AVIS - A Virtual Intelligent Shell)** is an ambitious project aiming to create a modern, lightweight, and highly customizable shell replacement for Microsoft Windows.
+Built primarily in **Rust**, it leverages contemporary APIs and libraries to offer a performant, safe, and extensible desktop environment.
 It functions as a full-screen overlay environment, completely replacing the standard `explorer.exe` shell to provide a seamless, integrated workspace.
-Built entirely in **Rust**, it prioritizes memory safety, speed, and minimal resource consumption.

 The core vision is to create a highly productive environment for power users and developers, combining essential tools like a terminal, file explorer, code editor, and system monitor into a unified, scriptable interface powered by **Lua**.

-**Ultimate Goal (Future Vision):** Beyond its function as an advanced shell, MAVIS aims to evolve into an intelligent, AI-driven assistant (akin to the concept of JARVIS).
+**Ultimate Goal (Future Vision):** A nod to "JARVIS," MAVIS aims to evolve beyond a shell replacement into an intelligent, AI-driven assistant.
 Future phases plan for the integration of Large Language Models (LLMs) for natural language interaction, task automation, and proactive system management, transforming the user's interaction with their Windows machine.

 ---